Time line for context:

 My life philosophy

 I’ve always had an uncommon approach to life, mostly shaped by my ambition.
-But when I read this book I realized I wasn’t so unique.
-My own self-created philosophy lined up almost exactly with an ancient philosophy called Stoicism.
+But when I read a book on Stoicism I realized I wasn’t so unique.
+My own self-created philosophy lined up almost exactly with this ancient philosophy.
 So, if you want to know my approach to life, go read these book notes.
 Especially the biggest point about strengthening yourself for a more difficult future.

 But I’m also very skeptical, and was surprised to find that’s also a philosophy.
 Meaning: for almost anything on this page, the opposite may also be true.
 I don’t trust what I tell myself.
 It’s not a lie — it’s my truth at the time.
 But an opposite point of view can replace it when I shift my perspective.
 (I sometimes do this intentionally: do the opposite of my beliefs, just for a different perspective.)